alteryx/SimScoring/Supporting_Macros/README.md

 There are 3 inputs.

-1. __Simulation Input__ The simulation data to score.
-This must contain all of the fields that the associated predictive model was created on.
-2. __Validation Input (optional)__ The validation dataset to use.
+1. __Validation Input (optional)__ The validation dataset to use.
 This is an optional input.
 This should not be connected when the incomming model object has a class of "General Linear Model" or "Linear Model".
 The Alteryx tools that provide these models are shown below.
 For other models, a validation dataset must be connected.

     - Count Regression
     - Gamma Regression